CodebaseIsUs/streamr-doc/LEGAL.md

 about complying with copyright law and will terminate accounts upon infringement.

-While our product streams to these services, it uses our users' steraming keys.
+While our product streams to these services, it uses our users' streaming keys.
 This means that streaming to YouTube will happen with our users' account, for example.
 Thus, copyright enforcement can be performed by the platforms without our service being concerned, because liability lies with